newinternetlabs/sbtc-with-btc-addresses/README.md

 **This is a demonstration application only.**

-- It is offerred AS IS subject only to the terms LICENSE.
+- It is offered AS IS subject only to the terms LICENSE.
 - Entering a Bitcoin address generated outside of this app will cause your sBTC to be lost unless you have the private key and technical knowledge to recover it.
 - Sending layer 1 Bitcoin to an address generated in this app will cause your BTC to be lost unless you have the private key and technical knowledge to recover it.
 - Neither New Internet Labs Limited nor anyone else will provide assistance recovering lost sBTC, STX, BTC, or other tokens.